aneuhold/network-controller/readme.md

 # TP-Link Omada Network Controller

+## ‼️⚠️ This Project was a failed experiment.
+It is just here for note-purposes.
+See a working example at [this repo](https://github.com/mbentley/docker-omada-controller). ⚠️‼️

 This repository contains Docker configuration to run the TP-Link Omada SDN Controller v5.15.20.18 in a container.
 The Omada Controller allows you to manage TP-Link access points, switches, and gateways on your network.